flonadb/flonadb/README.md

 ```

 As you can see from the example above, it is a standard Java properties file, `config.hot.reload.enabled` toggles hot
-reloading of the configuration file, please refer to the [Driver Configuration](#driver-configuration) section for the
+reloading of the configuration file, please refer to the [Advanced Driver Configuration](#driver-configuration) section
-detailed list of supported properties.
+for the detailed list of supported properties.

 #### Proxy Database Configuration